If you suffer from mild to moderate acne and rosacea, have sensitive skin or an uneven skin tone, chances are you're looking for a solution to help.

 So, how does it work?
 Well, azelaic acid helps reduce the occurrence of your pores becoming clogged from excessive skin cell shedding, which is a process called keratinization.

-In fact under the Therapeutic Goods Administration, azelaic acid is classified as a pharmacy-only drug, meaning it can only be sold as a prescription-strength product, or as an over the counter product from a chemist only.
+Azelaic acid is classified as a pharmacy-only drug, meaning it can only be sold as a clinical-strength product, or as an over-the-counter product from a chemist only.

 What are the skin benefits of azelaic acid?